paypal/paypal-ios/README.md

 # PayPal iOS SDK

 Welcome to PayPal's iOS SDK.
-This library will help you accept card, PayPal, Venmo, and alternative payment methods in your iOS app.
+This library will help you accept card and PayPal payment methods in your iOS app.

 ## FAQ
 ### Contribution